Is Scuba Diving Covered? | Travel Insurance Direct (TID)

-You’ve hit your dream destination and the beach is looking pretty good… but you’re keen to explore what’s under the water as well above.
+You’ve hit your dream destination, and the beach is looking pretty good… but you’re keen to explore what’s under the water as well as above.

 Whether you’re an experienced diver or want to try it for the first time, many of our plans offer travel insurance cover for scuba diving and snorkelling.

 |Domestic||Comprehensive Overseas Insurance (The Works)||Budget Overseas Insurance (The Basics)||Annual Multi-trip|